About the American Air Museum

 The American Air Museum in Britain is home to the best collection of American military aircraft on public display outside of North America.

-The new museum tells the story of two nations united through war, loss, love and duty, from the First World War to the present day.
+The museum tells the story of two nations united through war, loss, love and duty, from the First World War to the present day.

 Engage with fascinating interactives telling the unique and inspirational stories of 85 men and women whose lives have been shaped by war.